tytydraco/yessleep/out/Broken_by_the_night.md

 Her face in the 1990 Embassy School yearbook followed me for years.
 Her piercing eyes and flaxen hair became my colors — the colors of her flag, Sweden.
 I drew it everywhere.
 Her smile haunted me long into my teens and beyond.
 I never gave up the ghost.

-Then, out of nowhere, last year, on a flight from London, she came back, all grown up, majestic, demure, golden.
+Then, out of nowhere, last year, on a flight from London, she came back.
+All grown up, majestic, demure, golden.
 Bright like a diamond.
 Made for me.
 Her last words, before the sleepless nights took her away again, this time for good: I love you unconditionally.

 On another earth, one where I didn’t take the orange pill, we’re still together in drømland.
 [Liebesträum](https://youtu.be/FZ651tNXp0Y).
 But here, in this parallel universe, the upside-down — all is gone.